Performance Metric

 Frequently Asked Questions

-Can you be profitable with a 30% win rate?
+Can you be profitable with a low win rate?

-How many trades do I need to calculate a reliable win rate?
+How many trades do I need to measure win rate reliably?

 Track Your Metrics With JournalPlus